 02 of 09

-San Juan has bounced back from devastating Hurricane Maria, and the Caribbean city's appealing culture, hotels, restaurants, casinos, golf courses, and spas lure lovers.
+San Juan has bounced back from devastating Hurricane Maria in 2017, and the Caribbean city's appealing culture, hotels, restaurants, casinos, golf courses, and spas lure lovers.

 Still, you'll want to explore the streets of Old San Juan and visit windswept El Morro fort overlooking San Juan Bay; for centuries it served as the harbor sentry.
 Across the bay, the Bacardi Rum Distillery welcomes visitors to tour its facilities and sample premium rums.